awslabs/aws-device-farm-jenkins-plugin/README.md

 We validate two things: 1) If the credentials are valid, 2) and if they have access to AWS Device Farm

-1. Log in to your jenkins host.
+1. Log in to your Jenkins host.
 2. If using access and secret key,
-Run "aws devicefarm list-projects" on the host running jenkins.
+Run "aws devicefarm list-projects" on the host running Jenkins using the AWS CLI.
-If this fails, first check you credentials.Is they are correct, refer to the "Generating a proper IAM user" to ensure that you have given Device Farm necessary Credentials.
+If this fails, first check you credentials.
+If they are correct, refer to the "Generating a proper IAM user" section to ensure that you have given Device Farm necessary credentials.
-3. If you are using role arn
+3. If you are using role ARN
-Run "aws sts assume-role --role-arn "EnterRoleArnHere --duration-seconds 14400".
+Run "aws sts assume-role --role-arn "EnterRoleArnHere --duration-seconds 28800" using the AWS CLI.
-If this fails refer to "Generating a proper IAM role" to verify is role has correct assume role permissions.
+If this fails, refer to the "Generating a proper IAM role" section to verify if the role has correct assume role permissions.
-Run "aws devicefarm list-projects"
+Run "aws devicefarm list-projects" using the AWS CLI.
-If this fails your role doesn't have access to device farm, please add those.
+If this fails, your role doesn't have access to device farm.
+Please re-verify the steps above.

-# Project section not being populated with latest Data
+# Project section not being populated with the latest data

-1. Verify by logging in Device Farm console that the Project is visible.
+1. Verify that the Project you are looking for is visible by logging in to the Device Farm console.
-2. If yes, go to the Jenkins -> Manage Jenkins -> Configure System -> AWS Device Farm section and click on Validate Credentials.
+2. If yes, go to the Jenkins -> Manage Jenkins -> Configure System -> AWS Device Farm section and click on Validate.

 Dependencies
 ============